Cartoonito: Tickle-U (2005–2006)

-Tickle-U was Cartoon Network's first attempt at an official weekday-morning preschool programming block, premiering on August 22, 2005, and aired from 9 to 11 a.m.
+Tickle-U was Cartoon Network's first attempt at an official weekday-morning preschool programming block, premiering on 22 August 2005, and aired from 9 to 11 a.m.
 ET/PT.
 Programs on the line-up included acquired shows such as two Teletoon/Treehouse TV series, with one being a co-production (Harry and His Bucket Full of Dinosaurs and Gerald McBoing-Boing), and British shows (Gordon the Garden Gnome, Peppa Pig, Little Robots, and Yoko!
 Jakamoko!
 Toto!).
 Unlike their original counterparts, the British-acquired shows featured an American voice cast.
 The only original series was Firehouse Tales, produced by Warner Bros.
 Animation.
 It featured domestic and foreign-imported series targeted at preschool-age children like its competitors Nick Jr. (on Nickelodeon) and Playhouse Disney (now Disney Junior on Disney Channel).
 The hosts were two animated CGI characters: a red butterfly-like creature named Pipoca (voiced by Ariel Winter) and a yellow rabbit-like creature named Henderson (voiced by Tom Kenny).
 The block came under fire by the CCFC, which criticized its marketing strategies.
-After Tickle-U closed on January 13, 2006, some of its programmings still aired on Cartoon Network until 2007 and as part of the schedule of the British variation of Cartoonito.
-The promos for the shows featured on the block had Tickle-U branding and the mascots of the block were all replaced by shots of the main view of the City of Townsville from The Powerpuff Girls (which was taken from Cartoon Network's on-air presentation from 2004–2007).
+After Tickle-U closed on 13 January 2006, some of its series still aired on Cartoon Network until 2007 and as part of the schedule of the British variation of Cartoonito.
+The promos for the shows featured on the block had Tickle-U branding and the mascot interstitials were replaced with shots of the main view of the City of Townsville from The Powerpuff Girls (part of Cartoon Network's on-air presentation from 2004 to 2007).
 It was the last attempt at a preschool programming block until Cartoonito in 2021 on both Cartoon Network and HBO Max.